Key Takeaways

 Free quotes from 400+ carriers · Licensed in 22 states · No fees to compare

-When GL alone isn't enough — real coverage gaps
+When general liability alone isn't enough — real coverage gaps

 These examples show what happens when a contractor's coverage does not match the actual exposure on the job.